Tyrizzy/750Final/README.md

 Controller Gamepad, Left and Right to move, X/A respectivly to jump and select.

-Known Issues/Notes - Bugs , issues or limitations with potential workarounds
+Known Issues/Notes - Bugs, issues or limitations with potential workarounds

 When switching scenes the menus UI breaks with controller input, however, if you die and restart in the level scene you'll be able to use your controller in the menus.
 Same happens if you go back to the main menu.

 Credits (if you collaborated with another student/if applicable)

 I used fellow classmate Tessla's UI system from prvious projects we worked on together.